 Not everyone on the Democratic side is as optimistic, however.
 One senior Democratic operative involved with key Virginia races believes Obama would need an African-American turnout close to his historic 2008 levels to win—a tough task in a down economy.

 “When folks start to depend on recreating a specific snapshot in time, it is most always a disappointment,” the strategist said.

-This article appears in the June 29, 2011, edition of National Journal Daily.
+This article appears in the June 29, 2011 edition of NJ Daily.